 The word “effect” is, in most cases, used as a noun.
 There are also some rare cases when used in the past tense where “effect” can be a verb such as in the sentence “nature always effected a cure.”

-Using “Affect” and “Effect” in a Sentence
+Examples of Using “Affect” and “Effect” in Sentences

 Sometimes you may need to use both words, effect and affect, in a sentence.
 This is definitely possible as you can see from the following examples.

 Examples of using “affect” and “effect” in a sentence